aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. How to create Follow along Navigation Menu effect.
 2. Various getBoundingClientRect property of an element.
 To create similar effects.

+### 19 To Do Checklist
+In this project, I have made a ToDo Checklist, here data will persist despite of several reloads we make, with the help to local storage Method of Javascript.
+I used Event delegation to add Event listener to object not present in the starting.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. Various methods to access local storage.
+2. Add Event delegation to add Event listener to object not present in the starting.